Silver Meteor: History

 The Pennsylvania Railroad carried the train from New York to Washington along its mainline—now the Northeast Corridor—under a haulage agreement.
-Between Washington and Richmond, Virginia it used the Richmond, Fredericksburg and Potomac Railroad, jointly owned by the SAL and five other railroads.
-South of Richmond, the train used SAL's own mainline via Raleigh, North Carolina, Columbia, South Carolina, Savannah, Georgia, Jacksonville, Florida and Ocala, Florida.
-At Wildwood, Florida, the train was split into east and west coast sections.
-The east coast section continued to Miami, and the west coast section to Tampa, where the train would be split again to go to St. Petersburg and Sarasota-Venice.
+Between Washington and Richmond, Virginia, it used the Richmond, Fredericksburg and Potomac Railroad, jointly owned by the SAL and five other railroads.
+South of Richmond, the train used SAL's own mainline via Raleigh, North Carolina, Columbia, South Carolina, Savannah, Georgia, Jacksonville, Florida, and Ocala, Florida, and operated as train 57 southbound and train 58 northbound.
+At Wildwood, Florida, the train was split roughly in half into east and west coast sections.
+The east coast section continued to Miami and retained the tavern-observation car, and after 1956, the train's Sun Lounge.
+The west coast section continued to Tampa and eventually St. Petersburg, operating as trains 157 southbound and 158 northbound.
+At Tampa, the train would be split again, with a small section containing a coach and a sleeper continuing to Venice via Sarasota as train 257 southbound and 258 northbound.
+This section's small consist is primarily because from the mid-50s through June 1967, the Venice section was usually handled by SAL Motorcar 2028.

 The Seaboard Air Line Railroad merged with the Atlantic Coast Line Railroad to form the Seaboard Coast Line Railroad in 1967, and in 1968 the new railroad reshuffled the Florida streamliners.
 The Silver Meteor lost its west coast section and began serving Miami only.
 The Pennsylvania Railroad merged with the New York Central Railroad to form Penn Central Transportation in 1968, which inherited the longstanding haulage agreement for the Silver Meteor.
 Amtrak retained the train when it took over most intercity passenger trains on May 1, 1971.